Provide is transforming healthcare lending with the help of Slack

 Think of what it takes to launch a dental or veterinary practice.
 It requires hiring employees who bring years of education and rigorous training.
 But what about all the resources that go into securing a brick-and-mortar business and state-of-the-art equipment?

-‘I suspect many large organisations don’t realise that when properly integrated with the rest of your tech stack, Slack has the power to double or triple your team’s output.’
+“I suspect many large organizations don’t realize that when properly integrated with the rest of your tech stack, Slack has the power to double or triple your team’s output.”

-Provide credits Slack for much of its success in empowering remote and hybrid team members to help healthcare professionals across the country start, acquire and expand the practices of their dreams.
-Andrew Bennett, Provide’s chief business officer, says that using Slack as a productivity platform is as important to the company today as it was when he joined Provide as employee No. 3 back in 2015.
+Provide credits Slack for much of its success in empowering remote and hybrid team members to help healthcare professionals across the country start, acquire, and expand the practices of their dreams.
+Andrew Bennett, Provide’s chief executive officer, says using Slack as a productivity platform is as important to the company today as it was when he joined Provide as employee No. 3 back in 2015.

 Streamlining the lending process with Slack